-As homeschoolers, we collect a ton of material, papers and books over the years.
-If we do not have an organizational system in place, we can forget important activities and lose track of our child’s work.
+We homeschoolers collect many materials, papers, and books over the years.
+If we do not have an organizational system, we can forget important activities and lose track of our child’s work.

 If you want a successful year for your child, I highly recommend an organizational system for your materials.
-(Note: This does not mean your space needs to be squeaky clean and fancy.
-It means order and function).
+This does not mean your space needs to be squeaky clean, fancy or even overly organized.
+It means order and function.

-This post shows you two simple systems I use to keep everything organized – simple to find, and simple to file.
+This article shows you two simple systems I use to keep everything organized—simple to find and simple to file.

-While organization is very personal to each person and family, what I share today is fool-proof – because both methods make adding to and finding the materials utterly uncomplicated.
+While organization is very personal to each person and family, what I share today is fool-proof because both methods make adding to and finding the materials uncomplicated.

 The two systems include binders and file folders.